WaffleInvoice Blog

 Real-World Cost Comparison: Year One

-Imagine a handyman with 30 customers and 100 invoices per year, accepting online card payments:
+Take a handyman with 30 customers and 100 invoices a year who wants to accept online card payments:

-- Square Invoices Plus: $240/year + Square fees (slightly higher than Stripe)
+• Square Invoices Plus: $240/year + Square fees (a bit above Stripe)

-For most solo handymen, WaffleInvoice (free or Pro) is the lowest-cost option that still includes a real customer experience.
-Jobber only makes sense if you genuinely need field service management.
+For most solo handymen, WaffleInvoice (free or Pro) is the cheapest option that still gives the customer a real payment experience.
+Jobber only earns its price tag if you actually need the field-service management, and at $1,548 a year that is a decision worth making on purpose.

 Migration Tips for Switching Tools